Darkflib/http-https-tutorial/README.md

 IP packets themselves have no concept of connections.
 Each packet stands alone.
 It is only higher level protocols that add these features.

+On the internet itself routers only really deal with stuff at the IP layer.
+Anything else is out of their direct responsibility (except when discussing the routing controlplane, but we will ignore that for now).
+They just use the IP headers to make a decision on what they will do with that packet.

 ![alt text](/tcp-ip%20headers.png)

+One thing to note, most 'routers' that you have at home aren't really simple routers... they are routers that also contain firewalls, nat gateways, servers and many other features.

 ## TCP

 Under the hood, HTTP, HTTPS and similar protocols all use the idea of connections.
 You make a connection to a server and that connection is then used to send and receive data.

 The protocol used to do this is called TCP.
+You will see that this diagram below is actually a simplified version of the second half of the diagram above.

 ![alt text](/tcp-header.png)